Sequential Condition Evolved Interaction Knowledge Graph for Traditional Chinese Medicine Recommendation: Experiments and Results

 \textbf{Ablation Study} To further strengthen the credibility of our model, we conducted comprehensive comparisons with its variants to highlight the significance of each component.
-We introduced four model variants: (1) \textbf{SCEIKG w/o Sequence}: this variant applies the model without considering multiple visits for sequential herb recommendation and the transition condition module.
+We introduced four model variants: (1) \textbf{SCEIKG w/o Sequence}: this variant applies the model without considering multiple diagnoses for sequential herb recommendation and the transition condition module.
 (2) \textbf{SCEIKG w/o State}: this variant does not take into account constraints in the patient's condition (denoted as $L_{state}$).
-(3) \textbf{SCEIKG w/o R}: this variant excludes herbal compatibility constraints (denoted as $R$).
-(4) \textbf{SCEIKG w/o IKG}: this variant is based on the initial model but excludes the TransR combined with RotatE embedding component and the correlation attention mechanism, and we train the model without $L_{IKG}$.
+(3) \textbf{SCEIKG w/o $\boldsymbol{R}$}: this variant excludes herbal compatibility constraints (denoted as $\boldsymbol{R}$).
+(4) \textbf{SCEIKG w/o IKG}: this variant is based on the initial model but excludes the TransR combined with the RotatE embedding component and the correlation attention mechanism, and we train the model without $L_{IKG}$.
 As shown in Fig.\ref{fig:ablation}, which can confirm the importance of each component of the model.
 In particular, the reason for the very poor performance of SCEIKG without sequence is that it relies on whether sequential information and transition conditions involve the model or not.
 We observed that considering the changes in the patient's condition after taking the herbs significantly improves the predictive performance.

-\textbf{Herb Compatibility} As illustrated in Fig.\ref{fig:figure4}, we unveil the shift in the correlation between partly herb pairs, which captures the co-occurrence of all entities involved.
-For instance, the connection between (schisandra chinensis, osteon) and (radix rehmanniae preparata, salvia miltiorrhiza).
-These once-disparate pairs now harmoniously coexist within the same prescription.
-The change reverberates as a testament to the constraints imposed on the compatibility of these herb pairs.
-And the interpretative experiments of the embedding visualization and herb recommendations on the ZzzTCM dataset are given in the supplementary material.
+We note that cases with IKG are slightly weaker than cases without IKG on some of the evaluation metrics, and this result is analyzed in Appendix \ref{sec:additional case study}.